Kietezuka/URLKeeper/README.md

 - No tracking

-- All data is saved only to your personal Firebase database
+- In the published version, all data is stored in a Firebase database tied to this specific project.
+For personal use, consider setting up your own Firebase instance.

 - No login required